-Note that the [ISSO PD] and [ISSO PU] keywords are designed for CMOS technology and may not be appropriate for bipolar or ECL technologies.
-A single [ISSO PU] or [ISSO PD] keyword table is appropriate for open technologies such as Open drain, Open source, Open sink, etc.
+Note, the [ISSO PD] and [ISSO PU] keywords are designed for CMOS technology and may not be appropriate for bipolar or ECL technologies.
+A single [ISSO PU] or [ISSO PD] keyword table is appropriate for open technologies such as Open_drain, Open_source, Open_sink, etc.

-As a minor source of error, actual modulation effects may lag slighty from simulated modulation effects due to internal delays within the physical device.
+As a minor source of error, actual modulation effects may lag slightly from simulated modulation effects due to internal delays within the physical device.